Anastasiia-Ni/Anastasiia-Ni/README.md

 <h3> 📒 Current projects and languages studied

 ###
+- AI and Machine Learning
 - Transcendence (Final common core project at 42.
 A multiplayer pong game and chat website created using React, NestJS and PostgreSQL)
+- Python for AI
-- Python
+- Python for Web
 - Qiskit
-- TypeScript / NestJS

 <h3> 🛠 Languages and tools